MrPranav101/receipt-processor-challenge/README.md

 ## Implementation

-I chose to implement this project using FastAPI and sqlite.
+I chose to implement this project using Python, FastAPI and sqlite.

 FastAPI because it is a very fast and easy to use for creating RESTful APIs.
 And it comes with automatic swagger generation :)